Updated March 2025

 What are the Features of an Emissions Software?

 Features of these systems range from simply being document storage platforms to robust systems that can carry out calculations for environmental reports.
-Emissions software have different capabilities that the software provider defines, but the baseline of these capabilities is:
+Emissions software has different capabilities that the software provider defines, but the baseline of these capabilities is:

 • Emission reporting and documentation.